gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 leaving the path damp and squelchy under their feet.
 The river was higher and faster than it had been during the summer when they had come down here with their other friends to splash and swim and avoid chores.
-"So if you could have been anything, what would you have wanted to be?"
+"So if you could have had anything, what would you have wanted?"
 Gumption asked out of nowhere.
-He didn't have to say "any kind of special".
+He didn't have to say "have any kind of tech".
-Like every child in Rusty Bridge---in the whole world, probably---they had both hoped they would start to develop a special power as their teenage changes came on.
+Like every child in Rusty Bridge they had hoped that as their teenage changes came on they would discover they were special---that they could control some piece of the Makers' ancient technology.
+It hadn't happened,
-Moving things with their minds, mending cuts and broken bones, making themselves unnoticeable---it hadn't happened, but as Gumption had observed more than once, at least Bluster and Bravo hadn't turned out to be special either.
+but as Gumption had observed more than once, at least Bluster and Bravo hadn't turned out to be special either.

-"I'd want to be a mover," Maddy replied, relieved to have something to talk about.
+"I'd want a mover," Maddy replied, relieved to have something to talk about.
 "Like Special Leaf,
 but for little things like my pencils,